 Here's a look people will be sure to fawn over.
-This is achieved first by using any face paint to apply dots throughout the face, along the forehead and cheekbones.
-Then, utilize the same brown eyeliner such as Burt's Bees Nourishing Eyeliner in Warm Brown ($9) to heavily line your lips, shade the sides of your nose, and overdraw your brows.
-Finish the look with some pink shimmer eyeshadow, like NYX's Shimmer Down Pigment in Mauve Pink ($7) and a pink lipgloss.
+Start by using any face paint to apply dots throughout the face, along the forehead and cheekbones.
+Then, use a brown eyeliner such as the Burt's Bees Nourishing Eyeliner in Warm Brown ($9) to heavily line your lips, shade the sides of your nose, and overdraw your brows.
+Finish the look with some pink shimmer eyeshadow, like NYX's Shimmer Down Pigment in Mauve Pink ($7) and a pink lip gloss.

-From the cover of his Aladdin Sane album, David Bowie's lightning bold makeup is an iconic look, and a fun way to show your fandom.
-All you'll need is Makeup Forever's Flash Color Case ($99) to create the red and blue bolts, separate them using a black liner, and apply a metallic bronze lip.
+From the cover of his Aladdin Sane album, David Bowie's lightning bolt makeup is an iconic look and a fun way to show your fandom.
+All you'll need is Makeup For Ever's Flash Color Case ($99) to create the red and blue bolts, then simply separate them using a black liner and apply a subtly metallic lip.
 You'll be paying homage to Ziggy Stardust himself in no time.

 Sophie Turner did it, and so can you.
-While it may require a long black wig, the facial look is pretty simple to achieve.
-Apply a foundation about 3-4 shades lighter than your typical color to make sure you achieve that undead sort of look.
+While it may require a long black wig, the Morticia Addams look is pretty simple to achieve.
+Apply a foundation about three to four shades lighter than your typical color to make sure you achieve that undead sort of look.
 Then, use a black eyeliner such as Rimmel London's Exaggerate Liquid Eyeliner ($6) to heavily line your eyes, and darken your eyebrows to match your hair.
-Finally, apply a super glam, cherry red lipstick like MAC's Retro Matte Liquid Lip Color ($22) in Feels so Grand to finish off the look.
+Finally, apply a super-glam, cherry red lipstick like MAC's Retro Matte Liquid Lip Color ($22) in Feels So Grand to finish off the look.

-Becoming a feline only requires black liner, fake lashes and two shadows.
+Becoming a feline only requires black liner, fake lashes, and two shadows.
 After all, cats are all about the eyes.
 Draw on your whiskers, nose, mini freckles, and line your top lip all with the same black pencil.
 (We love the Fat Liquid Eyeliner by Eyeko London, $18, for this).
 Use a bright white shadow or liner for the inner corners of your eye to make them pop, and add a tawny hue to the creases up to the brow line.
-Pop on your ears and possibly a tail, and voila!
+Pop on a set of cat ears and possibly a tail, and voilà!

 If the above cute cat look isn't quite cutting it, why not embrace the fierce feline superhero of Cat Woman instead?
-All you'll need is black face paint like NYX's SFX Créme Colour ($10) to create the iconic mask, a white pencil to add on some accent marks, and a bright red lip to glam it up.
+All you'll need is black face paint like the Haus Labs Hy-Power Eye, Cheek, and Lip Pigment Paint ($24) to create the iconic mask, a white pencil to add on some accent marks, and a bright red lip to glam it up.

 Does anyone really like spiders?
 Doubtful.
-But, this is a perfect Halloween look that can be done in minutes, with just two eyeliners you probably already have in your arsenal.
-Simply do your makeup however you typically do, and then use a white pencil or liquid liner such as Stila Stay All Day Waterproof Liquid Eyeliner ($22) to draw mini webs around your eye(s).
+But, this is a perfect Halloween look that's achievable in minutes with just two eyeliners you probably already have in your arsenal.
+Simply do your makeup however you typically do, then use a white pencil or liquid liner such as Stila's Stay All Day Waterproof Liquid Eyeliner ($22) to draw mini webs around your eye(s).
 Finish with a tiny black spider down your cheek, or to kick the glam up a notch, use a glitter liner instead.

-Capture the mystical, unique look of the hit HBO Drama Euphoria by embracing pastels, crystals, and glitter in an oh-so-easy to apply look.
-All you'll need for this is a palette like NYX's Ultimate Shadow Palette ($18) in Brights, and stick-on crystals.
+Capture the mystical, unique look of hit HBO drama Euphoria by embracing pastels, crystals, and glitter in an oh-so-easy look.
+All you'll need for this is a palette like NYX's Ultimate Shadow Palette ($18) in Brights, as well as stick-on crystals.
 The best part?
 There are so many variations that Euphoria characters rock, you don't have to worry about achieving one standard look and can have fun with it.

 This clown look is far from IT, but it's exactly the kind of easy, effortless look to go for this Halloween.
-Start with a clean base, and then use colored eye pencils to fill in your brows.
-Next, apply black liquid eyeliner and draw triangles circles under your eyes and above the brow.
-Use that same black liquid eyeliner to overline the lips and extend the corners of the mouth, and apply a raspberry or purple lipstick.
-You'll want to use a lip brush (we love Sigma's L05 Lip Brush, $19) to blend the lines between the lipstick and the lipliner.
-Finish off with an electric blue winged line on the eyes.
+Start with a clean base, then use colored eye pencils to fill in your brows.
+Next, apply black liquid eyeliner and draw triangles and circles under your eyes and above the brow.
+Use that same liquid liner to over-line the lips and extend the corners of the mouth, then apply a raspberry or purple lipstick.
+You'll want to use a lip brush (we love Sigma's L05 Lip Brush, $19) to blend the lines between the lipstick and the liner.
+Finish with an electric blue winged eyeliner.

 Comic Book Effect

-This mermaid look can seem super complicated, but according to Irwin, there's a secret trick: fishnets!
-Using whatever complementary color combo your heart desires, do a smoky eye with the lighter color fading into the darker color, and a dramatic lash.
+This mermaid look can seem super complicated, but according to Irwin, there's a secret trick: fishnets.
+Using whatever complementary color combo your heart desires, do a smoky eye with the lighter color fading into the darker color, and add a dramatic lash.
 "Take some old fishnet hose, and stretch them over your head.
-Use the same colors on top of the fishnet on the places on your face where you would contour and give dimension," says Irwin.
+Use the same colors on top of the fishnet on the places on your face where you would contour and give dimension," Irwin says.
 "Your application is the same, but you’re using the fishnets to give it the scales."

 Unleash your inner goddess with this perfectly low-maintenance look for Halloween, while also incorporating glitter tears.
-After doing your base makeup, as well as a gorgeous rose gold eye look (you can use a palette like Charlotte Tilbury's Instant Eye Palette in Pillow Talk ($75)) use a small eyeliner brush and a gold eyeshadow to outline the shape of the tears coming from your tear ducts to your cheek.
-To apply the glitter, carefully spritz your brush with setting spray, and dip into a shimmery glitter that's safe for eye-use like Smith & Cult's Glitter Shot All-Over Glitter Crush ($22), and let the tears flow.
+After doing your base as well as a gorgeous rose gold eye look (you can use a palette like Charlotte Tilbury's Instant Eye Palette in Pillow Talk, $75) use a small eyeliner brush and a gold eyeshadow to outline the shape of the tears coming from your tear ducts to your cheek.
+To apply the glitter, carefully spritz your brush with setting spray, and dip into a shimmery glitter that's safe for eye use, like Smith & Cult's Glitter Shot All-Over Glitter Crush ($22), and let the tears flow.

 Your Halloween will get a shock with this bright neon skull look that only requires the use of two products.
-Set your base and give your eyes a gorgeous smoky eye look, before gathering a white eye pencil as well as a green eyeliner like Colourpop's Teaspoon Liner ($6).
+Set your base and create a gorgeous smoky eye before gathering a white eye pencil as well as a green eyeliner like the Haus Labs Optic Intensity Eco Gel Eyeliner Pencil ($22).
 Using the white eye pencil, outline the orbital bone around your brows and under your eyes, as well as tracing a line from the corners of your mouth, along the cheeks, and up around the forehead.
 Draw white lines on your lips, as well as tracing under the chin and framing your clavicle bones.

 Using short strokes will help the lines look smoother in the long run.